Hydaspes/BitCoin-Analysis/README.md

 # TimeSeries_and ML applied to BTCUSD

-Notebooks with Time series analysis and ML algorythms applied to BTCUSD plus a Korean premium scanner.
+Notebooks with Time series analysis and ML algorithms applied to BTCUSD plus a Korean premium scanner.